kore/hoodie-talk/README.md

 This is a demo and example application for workshops, trainings and talks.
 This is *experimental code* and not intended to be used for anything else.

+This is a demo offline-first recipe manager with sharing functionality using Hoodie.

 ## Hoodie Installation

 Please refer to the [install guides for OS X, Linux and Windows](http://hood.ie/#installation).